 Vinitha: Thank you the compliments.
 The finesse comes from an obsessive need for flawlessness.
 If I am painting even a minute part of the canvas, I need to execute the smallest detail in perfection, for me to be able to feel satisfied to move on to the next part.
 There is a sense of exhilaration that comes with painting each tiny section flawlessly and then moving on to the next section.

-Having done just two paintings so far in my life, I can be considered as a ‘young’ painter.
+I can be considered as a ‘young’ painter.
 Hence, the maturity is definitely inborn.
 It was already there in me lying latent and waiting to be unleashed.
 I just pick up the brush and it flows out onto the canvas.
 Pure passion is the only reason behind the high level of concentration and focus.
 I don’t even realise the hours passing by, as I am completely immersed in my painting when I paint.
 Nothing can replace the joy that comes from pursuing one’s passion in life.

 Koshy: There is an element of derivation in your paintings?
 Don’t you want to be more original, painting from the imagination?
 If not, why not?